After a brutal stretch, a remarkable thing is happening: Cryptocurrencies are surging

 An S&P 500 ETF, for example, simply tracks the S&P 500's gains and losses.
 These funds are meant to lower commissions since investors don't generally pay fees to fund managers.

-A spot bitcoin ETF would track the price of the cryptocurrency and allow investors to have it in their portfolios through an investment fund, instead of having to shell out over $43,000, or the price at which bitcoin is currently trading.
+A spot bitcoin ETF would track the price of the cryptocurrency and allow investors to have it in their portfolios through an investment fund instead.

 After several delays, the SEC could make a decision on whether or not to authorize a spot bitcoin ETF in January.
 But it's far from guaranteed the regulator will approve it.
 The SEC has rejected previous applications, arguing the cryptocurrency market is too easily susceptible to manipulation.